Diploma in Bakery and Confectionery: Admission 2025, Fees, Syllabus, and Salary

 Upon the completion of a Diploma in Bakery and Confectionery, students can follow the below given career paths:

 • One can pursue a BSc in Bakery and Pastry Arts Management for further in-depth knowledge in this field.
+The candidates can also opt to enroll in the MBA Hotel Management.

 • Certification courses in Bakery Science can also be done for upskilling.